KubeRocketCI/docs/versioned_docs/version-3.9/operator-guide/upgrade/upgrade-edp-3.10.md

     kubectl label pipeline <pipeline-name> app.edp.epam.com/pipelinetype=<build | review | deploy> -n <krci-namespace>
     ```

-4. (Optional) Migrate Git providers credentials to a new AWS Parameter Store object:
+5. (Optional) Migrate Git providers credentials to a new AWS Parameter Store object:

     :::note
     In version 3.9.0, Git providers credentials were included in the `manageEDPInstallSecretsName` object in AWS Parameter Store.
-However, due to character limit restrictions, these credentials should now be migrated to a dedicated AWS Parameter Store object named `manageGitProviderSecretsName`.
+Due to character limit restrictions, these credentials should now be migrated to a dedicated AWS Parameter Store object named `manageGitProviderSecretsName`.
     :::

     If you are using the **External Secret Operator** to manage secrets, specify a new field in the `values.yaml` file: `manageGitProviderSecretsName`.
 This field should be defined as follows:

     <Tabs
       defaultValue="3.10"
       values={[
         {label: '3.9', value: '3.9'},